outpaddling/LPJS/README.md

 - Unambiguous and intuitive user interface: Commands and options are spelled out in a way that is easy to remember and won't be confused with others.

+- User-friendliness: We do our best to maintain good documentation, but also to make it unnecessary via meaningful error messages and help features.

 - Flexibility: Run on dedicated hardware for maximum performance, or utilize lab PCs as an HPC cluster during off hours for maximum cost